pmoorman/growthcasts/collections/_course/module6.md

 small_heading:  Module 6
 heading: Sales Funnels
 underline: true
-desc: Close Your Growth Loop, Unleash 'Engineered Virality'...
+desc: Design Your Growth Loop and take control of your business
 image: module6.png
 reverse: true

 steps:
-- Stop Closing Every Sales Yourself: >
+- Stop Closing Every Sale Yourself: >
     Growth marketing is about <i>building systems</i>, rather than being a slave to your business.
 Learn how to take yourself out of the picture.
 - Create Systems That Drive Sales — On Autopilot: > Once you see the whole picture, you’ll understand intuitively where funnels fit in.
 Learn to think like a “funnel architect”.